Step-by-Step Instructions

 Best Practices

-By following this guide, you can ensure that bank-owned properties are cleaned effectively and efficiently, making them ready for sale or re-occupation.
+By following this guide, you can ensure that bank-owned properties are cleaned efficiently and effectively, preparing them for their next occupants or owners.